 If you have single serving cups of Yoplait yogurt, use one serving cup, which is 6 ounces.
 If you have a large container of Yoplait yogurt (the 2-pound plastic container), scoop out one measuring cup full (this will be approximately 8 ounces of yogurt).
 Both ways taste great.

 - 6-8 ounces strawberry yogurt

 - 3 tablespoons butter or margarine, melted

-- Combine milk, yogurt, eggs, and melted butter in large bowl.
+- Combine milk, yogurt, eggs, and melted butter in a large bowl.
 Mix well.

-- Spoon pancake batter onto hot griddle (350° F) to form pancakes.
-Flip when all bubbles have popped and tops are no longer "wet."
+- Spoon pancake batter onto a hot griddle (350° F) to form pancakes.
+Flip when all bubbles have popped, and the tops are no longer "wet."

 - Cook other side until golden brown and remove.

 Don't be embarrassed—we use pancake mix from the box in my house too.
 If you prefer to add strawberry yogurt to a store-bought pancake mix, use the ingredient list below.

 Ingredients for Strawberry Bisquick Pancakes

 - 2 cups Bisquick